top of page

 The video Connect the Dots showcases Casey and Martin from Maine and how becoming connected can change lives.

-See the story of how Mili helped Tyneshia reconnect to her Native American heritage in the video Belonging.
+See the story of how Mili helped Tyneshia reconnect to their Native American heritage in the video Belonging.

 Watch how, with the love and support from Aunt Julie, Jessica is able to overcome many losses in her life and is achieving her goals in Journey of Life.